Oxford-AI-Edge-2020-2021-Group-1/AI4GoodP15/README.md

 # Get started.
 Please view this video (https://drive.google.com/file/d/1_p6-_vdX0RQ0xff_PhFb6Tqz2CYR968U/view?usp=sharing)_ for more information on our work.
-More documentation on our work can be found here along with our information if you would like to contact us to collaborate! (https://sway.office.com/BAUOcURUXpxB3BTu)

 # Contributing
+More documentation on our work can be found here along with our information if you would like to contact us to collaborate! (https://sway.office.com/BAUOcURUXpxB3BTu).
+On there you can find our LinkedIn profiles and reach out to us there!

 # Default Directory Structure